 Why Sing?
 The Evolution of Singing

 We are delighted to announce Why Sing? â€” three conferences in 2017/18 which explore the evolution, and the physical, psychological and social benefits of singing from the Stone Age to the present day.
-Starting with The Evolution of Singing this spring, we will progress to The Power of Singing: Religion, Revolution and Tribalism on 24 November 2017 and to Singing Together: Wellbeing and Learning, a two-day conference in spring 2018.
+Starting with The Evolution of Singing this spring, we will progress to The Power of Singing: Religion, Revolution and Tribalism and finally to Singing Together: Wellbeing and Learning - dates and details to be announced in due course.

 The Evolution of Singing took place place on Friday 28 April 2017 in the beautiful Church of the Order of St John, Clerkenwell, 10:30 - c.
 19:30

 - Dr Evangelos Himonides, Reader in Technology, Education, and Music at UCL Institute of Education, on the vocal instrument, its function, properties, needs and uniqueness as we understand it today.